How a Door Split Deal With a Promoter Works

 A door split is a term for a financial arrangement between a band and a promoter or venue.
 In this type of agreement, the performers do not get a set fee for performing.
 Instead, they get a percentage of ticket sales or the club cover charge.
 Door splits are more common for independent artists, newcomers, and growing bands.
 Established artists with strong followings are more likely to command a set guaranteed fee.

-What a Door Split Is
+How a Door Split Works

 Under a door split arrangement, the band's payment is directly tied to the event's attendance.
 If you get a good turnout, you'll make a decent amount of money.
 If very few people show up, you may go home unable to pay your bills.